 Artadia assembles a jury of three curators, including one local expert (to provide geographical context).
-This jury reviews all applications, providing an exclusive opportunity for all applicants to receive increased exposure, and creates a short list of five to six finalists.
+This jury reviews all applications, providing an exclusive opportunity for all applicants to receive increased exposure, and creates a short list of six finalists.

 3. ROUND TWO STUDIO VISITS

 Artadia assembles a second jury made up of local curators and/or artists.
 This group conducts studio visits with each of the shortlisted artists for up to 45 minutes.

 4. AWARDEES IDENTIFIED